google/WebFundamentals/src/_langs/en/tools/setup/device-testing/devtools-emulator.markdown

     - Test your site's responsiveness using the device mode's screen emulator.
     - Save custom presets so you can easily access them later.
     - Device mode isn't a replacement for real device testing.
 Be aware of its limitations.
+remember:
+  canary:
+    - Some of this documentation might be ahead of the stable version of Chrome.
+Use <a href="https://www.google.com/intl/en/chrome/browser/canary.html">Chrome Canary</a>.
 ---

 {% wrap content%}

+But testing the quality of your mobile experiences takes longer and makes debugging more complex.
+Chrome DevTools device mode lets you mimic how your development site will look in production on a range of devices.

 <object width="425" height="355"><param name="movie" value="https://www.youtube.com/v/FrAZWiMWRa4"><param name="wmode" value="transparent"><embed src="https://www.youtube.com/v/FrAZWiMWRa4" type="application/x-shockwave-flash" wmode="transparent" width="425" height="355"></object>